-There is detailed information about these types of neck dissection in this section.
+We have detailed information about these types of neck dissection.

 If you would like more information about surgery for mouth or oropharyngeal cancer you can phone the Cancer research UK nurses on freephone 0808 800 4040.
 The lines are open from from 9am to 5pm, Monday to Friday.
 Our mouth and oropharyngeal cancer organisations page gives details of other people who can also give information.
 Some organisations can put you in touch with a cancer support group.